SMALL BUSINESS RESOURCES

 Business finance refers to the funds you need to set up and run your small business, especially in the early stages.
 Your finance business options can come in many forms.

 However, business finance isn’t exclusive to funds at the start-up stage.
-It also refers to the finances you’ll need to grow your small business or for the large business purchases, such as equipment, stock or real estate.
+It also refers to the finances you’ll need to grow your small business or for large business purchases, such as equipment, stock or real estate.

 Business Finance Manager